BHOOMIKA BHAT

 Principal Investigator

-I am interested in the interplay between social organization and disease resistance in animal societies.
-I received my PhD from ETH Zurich, where I investigated parasite transmission in bumblebees under the supervision of Paul Schmid-Hempel.
-During my postdoc in the Kronauer lab at the Rockefeller University, I helped establish the clonal raider ant as a model for the study of social and collective behavior.
-I then started an independent research group at the University Lausanne, which moved to ETH Zurich, and finally, to the Max Planck Institute for Chemical Ecology.
+After a PhD on parasite transmission in social insects at ETH Zurich, I joined the Kronauer lab at the Rockefeller University for my postdoc.
+There, I helped establish the clonal raider ant as a model for the study of social and collective behavior.
+I started an independent research group at the University of Lausanne (Switzerland), which moved to ETH Zurich, and finally, to the Max Planck Institute for Chemical Ecology in 2021.

 PAST MEMBERS